SAP-samples/cloud-extension-sales-middleware/README.md

 ## Design Architecture Diagrams
-The sales middleware use case runs on SAP Business Technology Platform using Kyma Runtime (on top of Kubernetes).
+The sales middleware use case runs on SAP Business Technology Platform using Kyma Runtime.

 Pictured here is the high-level target design - this includes the mobile application, which is out of scope for this use case, but is included to show the full communication.